yaapu/FrskyTelemetryScript/README.md

 This is the default configuration for long range systems (Dragonlink, TBS Crossfire, ULRS to name a few) unable to carry native frsky telemetry but compatible with mavlink.

+## Installation on Taranis

+Please check the [wiki](https://github.com/yaapu/FrskyTelemetryScript/wiki/Installation-on-Taranis-radios) for more info

 ## Installation on Horus

 Copy the contents of the SD folder to your radio SD Card.